The-AI-Alliance/open-trusted-data-initiative/docs/contributing.markdown

 > **NOTE:**
 > Be sure to read all the [Dataset Requirements]({{site.baseurl}}/dataset-requirements/dataset-requirements) before proceeding.
 Make sure you agree to all the provisions or contact us at [data@thealliance.ai](mailto:data@thealliance.ai) if you have questions.

-_Contribution_ can mean _donating_ a dataset to the Alliance, where we take ownership of a copy at the time of donation and we host it ourselves, or it can mean adding your dataset to our catalog, but you continue to own and host it.
+_Contribution_ means adding your dataset to our catalog.
+You can optionally _donate_ the dataset to the Alliance, where we take ownership of a copy at the time of donation and we host it ourselves.
+Otherwise, you continue to own and host the dataset.

 ## The Contribution Process